-- 2) For all industrial users that were in Significant Non-Compliance during the previous twelve (12) months, provide the name of the violating industrial user; indicate the nature of the violations, the type and number of actions taken (administrative order, criminal or civil suit, fines or penalties collected, etc.) and current compliance status.
+ii.
+For all industrial users that were in Significant Non-Compliance during the previous twelve (12) months, provide the name of the violating industrial user; indicate the nature of the violations, the type and number of actions taken (administrative order, criminal or civil suit, fines or penalties collected, etc.) and current compliance status.
 Indicate if the company returned to compliance and the date compliance was attained.
-Determination of Significant Non-Compliance shall be performed. - 3) A summary of all enforcement actions not covered by the paragraph above conducted in accordance with the approved Enforcement Response Plan. - 4) A list of all SIUs whose authorization to discharge was terminated or revoked during the preceding twelve (12) month period and the reason for termination; - 5) A report on any Interference, Pass Through, upset or NPDES permit violations known or suspected to be caused by non-domestic discharges of pollutant and actions taken by the Permittee in response; - 6) Verification of publication of industrial users in Significant Non-Compliance; - 7) Identification of the specific locations, if any, designated by the Permittee for receipt (discharge) of trucked or hauled waste, if modified; - 8) Information as required by the Approval Authority or state permitting authority on the discharge to the POTW from the following activities: - (A) Ground water clean-up from underground storage tanks; - (B) Trucked or hauled waste; and, - (C) Groundwater clean-up from RCRA or Superfund sites.

-9) A description of all changes made during the previous calendar year to the Permittee's pretreatment program that were not submitted as substantial or non substantial modifications to EPA.

-- 10) The Permittee shall evaluate actual pollutants loadings against the approved Maximum Allowable Headworks Loadings (MAHLs).
+Determination of Significant Non-Compliance shall be performed as defined at 40 CFR Section 403.8(f)(2)(viii)(A-H).

+- iii.
+A summary of all enforcement actions not covered by the paragraph above conducted in accordance with the approved Enforcement Response Plan, as required in 40 CFR, Section 403.8(f)(5). - iv.
+A list of all SIUs whose authorization to discharge was terminated or revoked during the preceding twelve (12) month period and the reason for termination; - v.
+A report on any Interference, Pass Through, upset or NPDES permit violations known or suspected to be caused by non-domestic discharges of pollutant and actions taken by the Permittee in response; - vi.
+Verification of publication of industrial users in Significant Non-Compliance; - vii.
+Identification of the specific locations, if any, designated by the Permittee for receipt (discharge) of trucked or hauled waste, if modified; - viii.
+Information as required by the Approval Authority or state permitting authority on the discharge to the POTW from the following activities: - (A) Ground water clean-up from underground storage tanks; - (B) Trucked or hauled waste; and, - (C) Groundwater clean-up from RCRA or Superfund sites. - ix.
+A description of all changes made during the previous calendar year to the Permittee's pretreatment program that were not submitted as substantial or non substantial modifications to EPA. - x.
+The Permittee shall evaluate actual pollutants loadings against the approved Maximum Allowable Headworks Loadings (MAHLs).
 Where the actual loading exceeds the MAHL, the Permittee shall immediately begin a program to either revise the existing local limit and/or undertake such other studies as necessary to evaluate the cause(s) of the exceedence.
-The Permittee shall provide a summary of its intended action. - 11) Other information that may be deemed necessary by the Approval Authority.
+The Permittee shall provide a summary of its intended action. - xi.
+Other information that may be deemed necessary by the Approval Authority. - g.
+The Permittee shall prohibit the introduction of the following pollutants into the POTW: - i.
+Pollutants which create a fire or explosion hazard in the publicly owned treatment works (POTW), including, but not limited to, wastestreams with a closed cup flashpoint of less than sixty (60) degrees Centigrade (140 degrees Fahrenheit) using the test methods specified in 40 CFR Section 261.21;